About Edgemont

 Business & Licensing Records

 The economy of Edgemont consists primarily of small, locally-owned businesses that reflect the community's rural character.
 Business related public records such as commercial licenses, zoning information, and permit applications are handled by the Cleburne County Office of Economic Development.
-Operating from Heber Springs, this office works to support the entrepreneurial spirit that defines the area and helps help with growth among the service-oriented industries and craftspeople who contribute to the town's unique identity and economic vitality.
+Operating from Heber Springs, this office works to support the entrepreneurial spirit that defines the area and helps help with growth among the service-oriented industries and craftspeople who contribute to the town's unique identity.

 Economy & Demographics